muhamadalfarisy98/muhamadalfarisy98/README.md

 <!-- **muhamadalfarisy98/muhamadalfarisy98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 <!-- Here are some ideas to get you started: -->
-I'm currently work as a Backend Engineer.
+I'm currently working as a Backend Engineer.
 Mainly using golang, python and nodejs.
-Related technologies are microservices (rest, grpc, graphql), odoo, caching (redis and inmemcache), and pubSub (message broker).
+Related technologies that being used are microservices (rest, grpc, graphql), odoo, caching (redis and inmemcache), and pubSub (message broker).

 <!-- - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ... -->